nexus-xyz/jolt/book/src/future/folding.md

 </OL>

 Note that this plan does not require "non-uniform folding".
 The fact that there are many different primitive RISC-V instructions is handled by "monolithic Jolt".
-Folding is merely applied to accumluate many copies of the same claim, namely that a Jolt proof (minus any HyperKZG evaluation proof) was correctly verified.
+Folding is merely applied to accumulate many copies of the same claim, namely that a Jolt proof (minus any HyperKZG evaluation proof) was correctly verified.

 # Space cost estimates